Racial Equity

 How is our county doing?

-The share of Essex County adults in 2017-21 with a bachelor's degree or higher was highest among Asian residents (59%), followed by white residents (45%), African American residents (25%) and Hispanic residents (15%).
-Essex County had similar rates to the state, although its rate for Hispanic residents with a bachelor's degree was 7 points lower.
-Essex also had a lower shares of Hispanic residents with least a bachelor's degree compared to the national level at 18%.
+The share of Essex County adults in 2020-24 with a bachelor's degree or higher was highest among Asian residents (56%), followed by White residents (49%), African American residents (31%) and Hispanic residents (17%).
+Essex County had similar rates to the state, although its rate for Asian and Hispanic residents with a bachelor's degree were 9 and 7 points lower respectively.
+Essex also had a lower shares of Hispanic residents with at least a bachelor's degree compared to the national level at 21%.

-All groups in Essex County increased their rates of residents with a bachelor's degree or higher since 2000.
-Asian residents had the largest increase of 18 percentage points, while white resident increased by 12 points, African American residents increased by 9 points, and Hispanic residents by 6 points.
+All groups in Essex County increased their rates of residents with a bachelor's degree or higher since 2010-14.
+White residents had the largest increase of 9 percentage points, while African American resident increased by 8 points.
+Hispanic and Asian residents both increased by 5 points.

 How do we compare to similar counties?

 The comparison counties had similar racial and ethnic disparities in education levels, but varied in their extent.
-Essex County had lower rates of Asian and white adults with at least a bachelor's degree than all the comparison counties.
-The percentages of African American and Hispanic residents with bachelor's degrees in Essex was similar to Lake, IL and lower than Westchester, NY (35% and 25%, respectively) and Middlesex, MA (39% and 33%).
+Essex County had lower rates of Asian and White adults with at least a bachelor's degree than all the comparison counties.
+The percentages of African American and Hispanic residents with bachelor's degrees in Essex was similar to Lake, IL and lower than Westchester, NY (39% and 29%, respectively) and Middlesex, MA (40% and 34%).

 Why do these disparities exist?